spiritmong3r/sleekify/README.md

 const bob: Person = {name: 'Bob', age: 18};
 const jo: Person = {name: 'Jo', age: 22};

-const values = new List([bob, jo]);
+const values = new MutableList([bob, jo]);
 values.count(); // returns 2
 values.count((value) => value.age === 18); // returns 1
 ```

 ⇨ <code>distinct</code>

-> Returns a new `List` without any duplicates.
+> Returns a new `MutableList` without any duplicates.
 If a predicate is given then only duplicates among the matching elements will be removed

 **example :**